How is Bail Determined and Set?

 - Prosecutor Bail – You can also apply for bail before your first court appearance for more serious crimes provided the bail application is made to an authorised prosecutor.

-- Court Bail – You can apply for a court bail at your first court appearance or at any time before your conviction.
+- Court Bail – You can apply for court bail at your first court appearance or at any time before your conviction.

 It is extremely important that you receive a receipt after paying your bail.
 You will not receive your money back if you are not able to produce the receipt.